Exact solution for the quantum and private capacities of bosonic dephasing channels

-It also remains open to determine the energy-constrained quantum and private capacities of bosonic dephasing channels, as well as their classical-communication-assisted counterparts, which was the main focus of the recent papers~\cite{Arqand2020,Arqand2021}.
-At the least (and perhaps obviously), the lower bound in~\eqref{eq:max-mixed-rate} is a legitimate lower bound on the energy-constrained quantum capacity of $\NN_p$ when the mean photon number of the channel input cannot exceed $d-1$.
+It also remains open to determine the energy-constrained quantum and private capacities of BDCs, as well as their classical-communication-assisted counterparts~\cite{Arqand2020,Arqand2021}.
+Note that the lower bound in~\eqref{eq:max-mixed-rate} is a legitimate lower bound on the energy-constrained quantum capacity of $\NN_p$ when the mean photon number of the channel input cannot exceed $(d-1)/2$.
 Also, it is clear that the energy-constrained classical capacity of $\NN_p$ is equal to $g(E)\coloneqq (E+1)\log_2(E+1) - E\log_2 E$, where $E$ is the energy constraint.
-This identity, which can be proved as in~\cite[\S~3.1]{Fanizza2021squeezingenhanced} leveraging insights from~\cite{YO93}, depends essentially on the fact that Fock states can be perfectly transmitted through any bosonic dephasing channel without losing their purity.
-Finally, it is an open question to determine the energy-constrained entanglement-assisted classical capacity of bosonic dephasing channels.
-A formula for the general case is well known~\cite{Holevo2004}, but evaluating it and finding an analytical formula is what remains open.
+This identity depends essentially on the fact that Fock states can be perfectly transmitted through any BDC~\cite[\S~3.1]{Fanizza2021squeezingenhanced}.
+Finally, it is an open question to determine the energy-constrained entanglement-assisted classical capacity of BDCs~\cite{Holevo2004}.

+In conclusion, in this work we have found an analytic expression for the quantum and private, assisted and unassisted, weak and strong converse capacities of all multimode bosonic dephasing channels, solving a problem that had been open for over a decade.
+BDCs are among the first non-Gaussian channels for which these capacities are calculated.

+\paragraph*{Acknowledgements} --- We thank Stefano Mancini for discussions.
+LL was partially supported by the Alexander von Humboldt Foundation.
+MMW acknowledges support from the National Science Foundation under grant no.~2014010.

+\textbf{Author contributions} --- Both authors contributed to all aspects of this manuscript and to the writing of the paper.